calimero-network/core/crates/server/README.md

 ### 2. JSON rpc

-The JSON-RPC component of the Node Server facilitates communication between the clients and the context.
+The JSON rpc component of the Node Server facilitates communication between the clients and the context.
 This allows seamless interaction and data management for applications.

-The JSON-RPC interface provides two primary methods:
+The JSON rpc interface provides two primary methods:

 - Query
 - Mutate

 #### Query Method
 The `Query` method retrieves data from the application in participating context.
-For instance, in the Only Peers forum application, posts and comments stored in the application's storage can be queried using the JSON-RPC interface.
+For instance, in the Only Peers forum application, posts and comments stored in the application's storage can be queried using the JSON rpc interface.
 This enables users to fetch and display content from the forum.

 #### Mutate Method
 The `Mutate` method allows modification of the application's data in participating context.
 For example, in the Only Peers forum application, users can create new posts or comments.
 The Mutate method updates the application's storage with these new entries, facilitating dynamic content creation and interaction within the application.